Pakistani Munitions

 The two missiles share several design features, notably, the “X”-type tail control surfaces, mid-body foldable wings, and underslung air-inlet for a miniature turbojet engine.
 Likewise, the Taimoor also uses some low-observability (LO) design attributes in its airframe, which are aimed at reducing its radar cross-section (RCS).

-However, the Ra’ad-II has a range of 550-600 km.
-To comply with the Missile Technology Control Regime’s (MTCR) guidelines, the Taimoor’s range was capped to 290 km.
-Despite that, however, the Taimoor still leverages many of the key technologies of the Ra’ad-series, like terrain-hugging flight and guidance systems, which include TERCOM and DSMAC.
+The Ra’ad-II has a range of 550-600 km.
+To comply with the MTCR’s guidelines, the Taimoor’s export range was capped to 290 km.
+Despite that, the Taimoor still leverages many of the key technologies of the Ra’ad-series, like terrain-hugging flight and guidance systems, which include TERCOM and DSMAC.

-Therefore, the GIDS Taimoor is a credible long-range strike solution, one that can still drive strategic impacts for its end-users, despite the range limitation.
+The GIDS Taimoor is a credible long-range strike solution, one that can still drive strategic impacts for its end-users, despite the export range limitation.

 GIDS Taimoor Specifications